nuuuwan/news_lk3_data/README.md

 *2025-08-19 07:03:00* · [`adaderanalk`](https://www.adaderana.lk/news/111610/former-nlb-director-thusitha-halloluwa-arrested) · `en`

-Thusitha Halloluwa, the Former Director of the National Lotteries Board (NLB), who was evading court, has been arrested early this morning (19), Police stated.
+Thusitha Halloluwa, the Former Director of the National Lotteries Board (NLB), who was evading court, has been arrested in Colpetty early this morning (19), Police stated.

+He is scheduled to be produced before the Colombo Magistrate’s Court.

 The Colombo Magistrate’s Court yesterday (18), issued a warrant for the arrest of Thusitha Halloluwa.